LinnSilver/to-do-list-pj2/README.md

 # To-Do List

 #### [\[View the live project here\]](https://linnsilver.github.io/to-do-list-pj2/)
-A To-Do List with is a modern romantic design.
+A To-Do List with a modern romantic design.
 Providing an easy to use and a comfortable way to have control over users to-dos.
 With time square in monochrome at the background and soft corners to every edge, it gives a calm and still active expression without being boring.

 ## ![Responsiv](assets/images/redeme-images/responsiv-todo.jpg)

 # UX User experience

 This easy to use to-do list provides a quick way for the user to keep track of to-dos.
+Uncompleted tasks are stored locally, so the page can be refreshed without loosing content.
 The first section contains the uncompleted tasks, with a checkbox to check completed tasks and a trashcan to remove tasks that don't need to be completed.
 When a task been checked, it moves to completed section to make it easy for user to see what have been achieved.
 The background to the list is darker to make text easier to read.
 Input field, checkbox and trashcan are provided with aria labels for users how use screen readers.
-Uncompleted tasks are stored locally, so the page can be refreshed without loosing content.

 #  Features

+### Cursor focus
+To make it easier for the user to add the task, the cursor will be in focus in the input field when the page is loaded, and after every completed task.

 ### Create new task
-By writing new task in the input field and clicking button Create new task or by simply clicking enter key, you will create a new to-do task.
+By writing an new task in the input field and clicking button Create new task or by simply clicking enter key, you will create a new to-do task.
 It's easier for the user to be able to chose how to submit to list.
 ## ![Create](assets/images/redeme-images/create-new-task.jpg)

 ### Try to submit empty input field